Skip to content

 Indigenous Learners

-Our IED provides programs and services to support the success of all Indigenous learners.
-Self-Identification of Indigenous Ancestry (First Nations, Métis, or Inuit): Indigenous ancestry is determined on a voluntary basis through self-identification.
-Status cards, Métis citizenship cards, etc. are NOT required.
+Our Indigenous Education Department (IED) provides programs and services to support the success of all Indigenous learners.
+Self-Identification of Indigenous Ancestry (First Nations, Métis, or Inuit): Indigenous ancestry is determined on a voluntary basis through self-identification (status cards, Métis citizenship cards, etc. are not required).
 In addition to school and district supports and services available to ALL learners of any ancestry, Indigenous learners received enhanced services provided by the IED.
-As required by the Ministry of Education, IED staff must consult with caregivers each year in order to participate in enhanced programs, services and support, delivered by IED staff.
+As required by the Ministry of Education and Child Care, IED staff must consult with parents-caregivers each year in order to participate in enhanced programs, services and support, delivered by IED staff.

 Indigenous Education Department Staff